ministryofjustice/pflr-cait/README.md

     yarn test

-Lints and runs both unit and functional tests and a11y checks
+Lints and runs both unit and functional tests

-    yarn test:docker
+    yarn test:prepush

-Runs all the tests in docker containers
+Runs all the tests plus a11y checks in the same context as used in CI (as used by `pre-push` githook)

 ## Linting